it-application-modernization/pot-documentation/index.md

 understanding of IBM technology and software with practical presentations and hands-on lab exercises.

-We will cover all the various components that are part of Cloud Pak for Integration.
+We will cover the various components that are part of Cloud Pak for Integration.
 We will also discuss how these components can be used in combination.

 *  **IBM App Connect Enterprise**
 *  **IBM API Connect**